Proxem/TheaNet/README.md

 ## Requirements

 TheaNet is currently developed in .Net Framework 4.7.2.
-Due to CodeDom, the library for code generation, that is not yet compatible with .Net Core we don't guarantee that TheaNet will work outside of Windows environment.
-We are currently working on finding a substitute to CodeDom that will work with .Net Core in order to make our library multi-platform.

 TheaNet is integrated with our [NumNet](https://github.com/Proxem/NumNet) and [BlasNet](https://github.com/Proxem/BlasNet) libraries and require both libraries to work.